 - Artwork makes items like ledgers, packaging boxes, sketches and paintings.
 It uses the artwork command.

 Some equipment and materials you can get through the use of other skills, like a basket press from woodworking for brewing or a needle for tailoring from jeweling.
 However, you can get all materials from shops in game.
 You can find cloth and leather at Seamstress’ Delight, metals at the Gailiech Outpost, jewels at Daylin’s Gemstones, paper pulp at the Bookstore on King’s Concourse, wax at the Candle Shop, and wood at the Carpenter’s Shop.
-Type help roster for a list of shops you can visit to look for materials, and look under the TYPE header for what the shop generally sells.
+Type help business for a list of shops you can visit to look for materials, and look under the TYPE header for what the shop generally sells.

 To determine what items you can craft, you can type the craft’s command by itself.
 For the updated crafting skills, the command will show you a list of recipes that you can create.
 The help file for that craft will show you, in detail, what the commands are and how to use the system.